-The Town is required to provide an annual year end Water & Wastewater Capacity Assessment Report to the upper tier government, being the Grey County Planning Department.
+The Town is required to provide an annual Year End Water & Wastewater Capacity Assessment Report to the upper tier government, being the Grey County Planning Department.
 This report is used as a monitoring tool for the provision of allocation and reservation of water and wastewater capacity for new development.
 It also provides current information on flows from existing system users.

-The Year End Reports are prepared by Town Staff.
+The Year End Water and Wastewater Capacity Assessment is prepared by Town Staff.